Dariaeagle/SnowCover/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-Welcome to the SnoCover R package!
+Welcome to the SnowCover R package!
 This package is designed to help you analyze snow cover data and visualize changes in snow cover over time.

 Autor: Daria Ushakova